nicolelaine/nicolesiggins.com/content/projects/sniffy-dog-game/index.md

 I made my first video game as part of the 2019 Pixelles Game Incubator VII Follow Along program.

-The game is programed in [Stencyl](https://www.stencyl.com/) and the dog and trees were created in [Pixilart](https://www.pixilart.com/).
+The game is programmed in [Stencyl](https://www.stencyl.com/) and the dog and trees were created in [Pixilart](https://www.pixilart.com/).
 The sniffs were created with the spray paint function in [Gimp](https://www.gimp.org/).
 The snorts and crunches were of a random dog on the internet on [freesound.org](https://freesound.org/).

 The music is "Happy Sandbox" by Motivve (now known as "Unlistenable.")